-A simple and well-known non-parametric method for regression is called K-nearest neighbors regression (KNN regression).
+make strong assumptions, what if they are wrong? - parametric model will perform poorly. easy to lite the perform a parametric method for regression is called K-nearest neighbors regression (KNN regression).

-Given a value for K and a prediction point x_0 , KNN regression first identifies the K training observations that are closest to x_0 (\mathcal{N}0).
-It then estimates $f(x_0)$ using the average of all the training responses in \mathcal{N}0 ,
+Given a value for K and a prediction point x_0 , KNN regression first identifies the Ktraining observations that are closest to x_0 (\mathcal{N}0).
+It then estimates $f(x_0)$ using the average of all the training responses in \mathcal{N}0 , set.seed(445) #reprod